- A histiocytoma is a type of skin tumor that affects young dogs and relatively benign.

 Since histiocytomas usually go away of their own accord after a month or two, they rarely need any home treatment.
 Remember, you should first consult your veterinarian, as it’s easy to confuse these benign tumors with more dangerous types.

-Once a histiocytoma has been diagnosed using cytology, you can give your dog some simple home care while waiting for the tumor to regress.
+Once you receive a histiocytoma diagnosis using cytology, you can give your dog some simple home care while waiting for the tumor to regress.
 Keeping the tumor clean with salt-water bathing may help to reduce the risk of infection.
 You should also prevent your dog from licking at, biting, or interfering with the lump in any way, as this will make surgery more likely to be necessary.

 General Cost of Treatment for a Dog Histiocytoma